KWallet

 KDE Wallet Manager (KWallet) is free and open-source password management software written in C++ for UNIX-style operating systems.
 KDE Wallet Manager runs on a Linux-based OS and Its main feature is storing encrypted passwords in KDE Wallets.
 The main feature of KDE wallet manager (KWallet) is to collect user's credentials such as passwords or IDs and encrypt them through Blowfish symmetric block cipher algorithm or GNU Privacy Guard encryption.

 Installation

 KDE Wallet Manager (KWallet) requires a Linux-based OS and the KDE Software Compilation desktop environment such as Kubuntu.

 Browser extensions

-KDE Wallet manager (KWallet) can be integrated with various web browsers including Chrome, Firefox, Opera, and Edge.
+KDE Wallet manager (KWallet) can be integrated with various web browsers including Chrome, Opera, and Edge.